 We also understand that some users may be happy to trade some personal data for, for example, improved energy saving by allowing crunching of their usage patterns in the cloud combined with weather forecasts.

 We also take security seriously, not wishing people to be spied on nor have their house messed around with by bored teens in Moscow or Croydon.

 These two also speak to graceful degradation to completely unaffected operation if a user's Internet connection goes down.

 Devices such as Nest routinely export data from the house, and similar devices have been known to fail when the home Internet does.
 Some existing heating controls leave users very open to having huge bills run up and systems broken remotely.

 One of the attractions to us of smart metering is the ability to track energy usage (and thus savings) locally, and only upload minimal summaries to maximise privacy where required.

 We should try to accurately gauge home energy users' views on these topics, as they may steer or constrain the flavours of HaaS system that can be put together.
 For example, competitive gamification elements maybe easy for those who already share details of every meal and trip away from home on Facebook; less so for the paranoid banker.

 Decoupling: Can We Cut Carbon and Grow Revenue?

-As mentioned above, OpenTRV's ulterior motive is to achieve custs at scale in the domestic carbon footprint, while improving health and comfort, and providing an attractive and viable business model for utilities and suppliers of saving tech such as OpenTRV.
+As discussed above, OpenTRV's ulterior motive is to achieve cuts at scale in domestic carbon footprint, while improving health and comfort, and providing an attractive and viable business model for utilities and suppliers of saving tech such as OpenTRV.
 Does this look possible?

-Agency, evolution and commitment are likely to be key.
+Agency, evolution and commitment are highly likely to be key.